t0gun/blog/content/about-tobiloba-aramide-ogundiyan.md

 Hi I am Toby.

-I write Go, build backend systems, and obsess over reliability.
+I write Go, build backend systems, and obsess over security and reliability.
 This blog is a dump of what I'm learning or breaking — from email infrastructure and testing to containers and distributed systems.

 I like reliable systems, clean code, and figuring things out the hard way.
 I treat this blog as a working notebook, not a portfolio — thinking in public, mistakes and all.